Health Journalism 2014

 03/27/14 - 03/30/14 Denver, CO

-Our spotlight speakers include Louis W. Sullivan, M.D., who served as HHS secretary from 1989 to 1993 and was the founding dean and first president of Morehouse School of Medicine, and Paul A. Offit, M.D., chief of the division of infectious diseases and director of the Vaccine Education Center at Children’s Hospital of Philadelphia.
-Sullivan is author of "Breaking Ground: My Life in Medicine," due out just before the conference.
+Spotlight speakers included experts who continue to impact the world of health care, including Louis W. Sullivan, M.D., who served as HHS secretary from 1989 to 1993 and was the founding dean and first president of Morehouse School of Medicine, and Paul A. Offit, M.D., chief of the division of infectious diseases and director of the Vaccine Education Center at Children’s Hospital of Philadelphia.
+Sullivan is author of "Breaking Ground: My Life in Medicine," which came out just before the conference.
 Offit is the author of several books including "Deadly Choices: How the Anti-Vaccine Movement Threatens Us All" (2011), and "Do You Believe in Magic?
 The Sense and Nonsense of Alternative Medicine" (2013).

-Welcoming the attendees to Colorado during the conference kickoff will be Gov. John Hickenlooper, who describes himself as a "recovering geologist now on loan to public service."
+Attendees were welcomed to Colorado by Gov. John Hickenlooper, who described himself as a "recovering geologist now on loan to public service."

 Louis W. Sullivan, M.D.

 Gov. John Hickenlooper